NordSecurity/nordvpn-linux/README.md

 Distributions are not supported after their end of life.

 This project is licensed under the terms of the GNU General Public License v3.0 only.
-The registered trademark Linux® is used pursuant to a sublicense from the Linux Foundation, the exclusive licensee of Linus Torvalds, owner of the mark on a world¬wide basis.
+The registered trademark Linux® is used pursuant to a sublicense from the Linux Foundation, the exclusive licensee of Linus Torvalds, owner of the mark on a world-wide basis.